spatie/laravel-tinker-tools/README.md

 Now you might think what'll happen it there are more classes with the same name in different namespaces?
 E.g. `App\Models\NewsItem`, `Vendor\PackageName\NewsItem`.
 Well, `autoload_classmap.php` is sorted alphabetically on the fully qualified namespace.
 So `App\Models\NewsItem` will be used and not `Vendor\PackageName\NewsItem`.

 Because `App` starts with an "A" there's a high chance that, in case of a collision, a class inside inside your application will get picked.
 Currently there are no ways to alter this.
 I'd accept PRs that make this behaviour customizable.

+## Need more tinker magic?

+There are a lot of other options that can be set in `tinker.config.php`.
+Learn all the options by reading [the official psysh configuration documentation](http://psysh.org/#configure).

 ## Postcardware